-Feeding foods with added calcium like Nesting Blend, Egg Essentials and Peanut Butter & Jelly Douch will aid in strong egg production.
+Feeding foods with added calcium like our Plus Blends, Bark Butter Bits and Peanut Butter & Jelly Dough will aid in strong egg production.

 Watch for robins and mockingbirds to dart in and out of trees and shrubs.
 This is a sure indicator that their nest is present.
 Try putting raisins and mealworms on a ground-feeding tray in your yard to entice them to take a snack.

 Check your nesting boxes for chickadees, titmice or wrens raising families.
 Again, it's fun to place mealworms nearby for the busy parent.

 Goldfinches will be increasing their daily intake of seed in preparation for their nesting period starting this month, so watch for great activity on your thistle feeders.

 Providing a source of water is by far the best way to draw less common birds to your backyard, especially if there has been a long, hot, dry spell.
 Run yor dripper or mister consistently and you might be able to lure thrushes, warblers or others.

 Summer time is one of the best time to enjoy the fruits of your labor, knowing that you make a difference in the lives of birds!